openappsec/attachment/CONTRIBUTING.md

 **Important - If the bug you wish to report regards a suspicion of a security vulnerability, please refer to the "Reporting security vulnerability" section**

-To report a bug, you can either open a new issue using a relevant [issue form](https://github.com/github/docs/issues/new/choose), or, alternatively, contact us using [this email](mailto:opensource@openappsec.io).
+To report a bug, you can either open a new issue using a relevant [issue form](https://github.com/github/docs/issues/new/choose), or, alternatively, [contact us via our open-appsec open source distribution list](mailto:opensource@openappsec.io).

 Be sure to include a **title and clear description**, as much relevant information as possible, and a **code sample** or an **executable test case** demonstrating the expected behavior that is not occurring.